jadstrike/jadstrike/README.md

 I'm a Software Developer 🧑🏻‍💻 based in Myanmar.

-## 👨‍💻 Currently Working
+## 👨‍💻 What I do?

-I am now remotely working as a Mid-level frontend developer at RA23(A startup as well as a software house based in Mandalay) and also on various projects as a FrontEnd Developer.
-My role involves developing advanced front-end designs and creating an interactive and amazing user experience.
-I'm using NextJS in most of my Projects.
+Obviously, I find solution to solve problems!XD Coding >< .
+I'm doing Web Hot Stff 🥵  most of the time for now.
+Next JS and Astro are my go tos.

 ## 🌱 Currently Learning

 I believe in continuous learning and keeping up-to-date with the latest trends in my field.
-Currently, I'm learning NextJS and GO to enhance my development skills.
+Currently, I'm learning Swift and GO to enhance my development skills and in touch with different fields.
 Additionally, I'm interested in exploring the fields of artificial intelligence and UI/UX.

 ## ⚽️ Hobbies